 So, I’ve assembled a list of 18 types of Hanukkah presents you can get your loved ones, big and small, for Hanukkah.
-(We’ve also got lists of Hanukkah decorations, sweaters and pajamas, as well as the best Target Hanukkah merch, if you need them!)
-I’ve tried to keep them $18 (chai!), though I may have strayed a bit a few times.
+(We’ve also got lists of Hanukkah decorations, menorahs, plushies, sweaters and pajamas, as well as the best Target Hanukkah merch, if you need them!)
+I’ve tried to keep them $18 (chai!) and under, though I may have strayed a few times.

-I’ve also tried to include as many gifts as possible from independent artists and creators — though, yes, are some Amazon links here, too.
+I’ve also tried to include as many gifts as possible from independent artists and creators — though yes, there are some Amazon links here, too.

 1. For your nervous friends and kids:

 Did you know the famous “Pop-it” fidget toy was invented by a Holocaust survivor and a classmate of Anne Frank’s?
 It only makes sense that it comes in dreidel and menorah shapes!
 We could all use some stress relief this year.